Last Updated on September 2, 2021 by Lawrence Berezin

+A costly double parking ticket is painful.
 A passenger vehicle is prohibited from double parking, according to the Evil Empire.
-To be clear, a passenger vehicle can never, ever under any circumstances known to personkind, double park.
+To be clear, a passenger vehicle can never double park under any circumstances known to personkind.

 Meanwhile, I disagree, and so does the Parking Violation Bureau (See, “Got tickets?
 Your Guide to Parking Ticket Hearings” pages 10 and 14).

 Double parking is defined in the NYC Traffic Rules.